ninjaframework/ninja/ninja-core/src/site/markdown/documentation/controller.md

     }
 </pre>

 Now consider a more complex example.
-Say the original raw route contained placeholders like so:
+Say the original raw route contained placeholders on the following form:
 <code>/user/{id}/{email}/userDashboard</code>.
 You can now ask the router for the final url, but you must
 provide a map containing mappings from placeholders to final values.
+If the key cannot be found as placeholders their value will be added as query parameters:

 <pre class="prettyprint">